 Plain black joggers and sports leggings are also acceptable in winter months.

-The new kit is for all new Year 7 students and those students in other year groups who wish to purchase new kit – however it is not mandatory that they do so.
+The new PE kit was introduced in September 2021 is for all new Year 7 and Year 8 students and those students in other year groups who wish to purchase new kit – however it is not mandatory for those in Year 9 upwards to do so.

 Easing the Transition